 So you may know that Abraham was given the promise to be made into a great nation but did you know that he had a habit of lying?

 He lied about the relationship between himself and his wife Sarah.

 On two separate occasions his lie resulted in his wife being taken from him and almost being given in marriage to another man (Genesis 12:10-20, Genesis 20:1-13).

 We all know the story of Solomon – the wisest man who ever lived… only he was not so wise in his old age because he allowed his foreign wives to draw his heart away from God.

 Do you know the story of Mannaseh?
 The Bible calls him the wickedest king who ever lived.
 He passed his children through the fire to Molech and built altars to idols and worshiped them.

+He even built altars to heathen gods in the temple of the Most High God (2 Chronicles 33:1-9).
 He was not the only idolater in Jesus’ family tree.
 There was Joram, Ahaz and Amon to name a few.

 One would have thought the family line of God would be filled with holy people.
 But it was not!
-It was filled with flawed imperfect people because that’s what we are: a fallen nation that God chose to save not because we deserve it but because he loved us and had compassion on us.
+It was filled with flawed imperfect people because that’s what we are: a fallen nation that God chose to save - not because we deserve it but because He loved us and had compassion on us.

-God’s compassion for humanity is such that he is always trying to save us.
+God’s compassion for humanity is such that He is always trying to save us.
 He is always seeking what’s best for us.
 He is always doing something to help us in some way.

-If God can use these flawed, broken people to bring about the Christ, then he can use me to do something awesome for him too.
-He can use you to do something to advance his kingdom.
-When we give our lives to him he takes our sacrifice and makes it beautiful.
+If God can use these flawed, broken people to bring about the Christ, then He can use me to do something awesome for Him too.
+He can use you to do something to advance His kingdom.
+When we give our lives to Him, He takes our sacrifice and makes it beautiful.